Pages

 Research vs Daily Practice

 Epilepsy is not at the top of the list for research dollars.
 Scrolling through the internet, there is research being done, mostly about neurobiology - the brain and it’s workings - and the genetics of epilepsy.
-I’m not certain of the specifics about effects of active epilepsy on health care dollars, employment costs, the education system and in general someone’s home life.
-These parts would also include the effects on the caregiver, if that is required, and details like care giver burnout, daycare, and respite beds.
-And then, there are dietary and medication requirements to be factored in to all these details.
+I’m not certain of the specifics regarding the effects of active epilepsy on health care dollars, employment costs, the education system and in general someone’s home life.
+These issues would include the effects on the caregiver, if that is required, and details like care giver burnout, daycare, and respite beds.
+Then, there are dietary and medication requirements to be factored in to all these details.

 The more complex any health care condition is, the more complex the research must be.
-And the more labour intensive the daily care becomes at home, school, and in the community.
+Increased complexity of this neurological condition means that there is more labour intensive daily care required at home, at school, and in the community.

 Another question that I raise is - Which must come first?
 Where should the dollars be spent?
 Which health condition needs to be addressed first.
 Epilepsy, this hidden disease with it’s attendant stigma, is just not at the front of the line and may even get pushed back occasionally.